RamyaSheshadri/vsd-internship/README.md

 lw - Loads a word from memory into a register. c.nop - Compressed NOP instruction, performing no operation (pseudoinstruction).

-## 3.Identify exact 32-bit instruction code in the instruction type format for 15 unique instructions
+## iii)The exact 32-bit instruction code in the instruction type format for 15 unique instructions
 #### lui a2, 0x1:
 Binary Encoding: 00000000000000000001000110110111
 Type: U-Type